ljara2106/Carpool-Management/README.md

 # CarPool Management

-This is carpool management - a simple managment tool for schools to be able to monitor dismissal via QR code scanner.
+This is carpool management - a simple managment tool for elementary schools to be able to monitor dismissal via QR code scanner.
 It is supposed to scan the student ID "embedded" in the QR code that goes in the parent's car windshield.
 The idea came to me as parent with privacy and safety concern with the way many schools are currently handling carpool pickups lanes with plain text student's information, which includes, student first and last names, grade and teacher's name.